TEAMuP-dev/pyharp/README.md

 ```

 ## Examples
 We provide several examples of how to create a PyHARP app under the `examples/` directory.
-You can also find a list of models already deployed as PyHARP apps [here](https://github.com/TEAMuP-dev/HARP#available-models).
+You can also find a list of models already deployed as PyHARP apps on [our website](https://harp-plugin.netlify.app/content/usage/models.html).

 In order to run an app, you will need to install its corresponding dependencies.
 For example, to install the dependences for our [pitch shifter](https://github.com/TEAMuP-dev/pyharp/tree/main/examples/pitch_shifter) example: